liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/02-upgrading-a-genericportlet.markdown

 3. [Deploy it](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project)

-When the portlet WAR file is deployed, @product@'s Plugin Compatibility Layer converts the WAR to a Web Application Bundle (WAB) and installs the portlet as a WAB to @product@'s OSGi runtime.
+When the portlet WAR file is deployed, @sharepoint@'s Plugin Compatibility Layer converts the WAR to a Web Application Bundle (WAB) and installs the portlet as a WAB to @sharepoint@'s OSGi runtime.

 On deploying an upgraded portlet, the server prints messages that indicate the following portlet status: